-g.
-ELC Recommends Removing or Narrowing the Use of "Collateral" as a Form of Cash Bail Upon Default in Summary Cases.
+j.
+ELC Recommends Removing or Narrowing the Use of "Collateral" as a Form of Cash Bail Upon Default in Summary Cases

-The Proposed Rules would continue and in fact worsen the troubling practice of allowing a court to detain a person for up to 72 hours if the court cannot immediately hold a payment determination hearing when the person appears at the court.
+The Proposed 456(c)(2)(ii) would continue and in fact worsen the troubling practice of allowing a court to detain a person for up to 72 hours if the court cannot immediately hold a payment determination hearing when the person appears at the court.
 Under the Proposed Rules, a person could be arrested and detained even if the person voluntarily appears at court and asks for a hearing> Certainly under those circumstances, there is no reason to believe the person would not appear for a scheduled hearing.
 If the Rules Committee will not do away with this entirely, it must at a minimum ensure that: 1) collateral could only ever be set for a person who is arrested for failure to appear; 2) the amount of the collateral does not exceed the defendant's ability to pay; 3) the amount of collateral does not exceed the amount of past-due money owed.

-h.
-Juveniles Should be Certified Delinquent Only if They are First Found Able to Pay.
+k.
+Juveniles Should be Certified Delinquent Only if They are First Found Able to Pay

 The Proposed Rule 456 includes a comment that juveniles who do not pay fines, costs, or restitution in summary cases should be certified as delinquent and have their cases transferred to juvenile court if they do not pay within 10 days.
-First, it should be clarified that this does not these figures together shows that those courts issued more than 400,000 such warrants in 2022, the last year for which statistics are available.
+It should be clarified that this does not apply to truancy fines.